 When I mentioned how terribly I hurt whenever I attempted to exercise, my rheumatologist told me to stop.
 I liked the idea of not adding to my pain, so I did as he said.
 Unfortunately, it was the worst advice I could have ever followed.

 What should have been suggested were exercises that could strengthen my body.
-Movements that would have allowed me to maintain mobility without an aid for longer.
+Movements that would have allowed me to maintain mobility without aid for longer.

 Yoga and Pilates are fantastic options that were never brought up.
-If your insurance covers a personal trainer or physical therapist, I recommend seeing one to build and keep your strength.
+If your insurance covers a personal trainer or physical therapist, I recommend seeing one build and keep your strength.
 Just make sure that they have been educated and trained to understand your particular chronic illness.

 What could help a newly diagnosed patient

 - Assistance in dealing with insurance companies to cover or assist with the cost.
 Along with suggestions on how to find an affordable mobility aid.

 - A list of different types of mobility aids.
 Including how they may improve the quality of the patient’s life when used.